MrCrasch/Community_Breadcrumbs/README.md

-Currently not actively maintained.
-Open an issue if you want to.
+Currently barely actively maintained.
+Open an issue if you want to help out or contribute.

 Requires https://github.com/CornHollioFTD/BreadThing.
 Put the extracted folder(s) in